smalltowngame/server/README.md

 # License

-You are free to use this in any way you want.
+You are free to use this code on github in any way you want.